ClementBLV/knowledge_base_population/README.md

 </body>
 </html>

-This repo contains the official code of the paper Textual Entailment for Link Prediction in WordNet, in this paper we have tackled the task of link prediction within a knowledge base and more precisely within WN18RR.
+This repository contains the official code of the paper Textual Entailment for Link Prediction in WordNet, in this paper we have tackled the task of link prediction within a knowledge base and more precisely within WN18RR.
 To do so we are employing an entailment approach, leveraging the abstraction capacities of Large Language Models (LLMs).
 More precisely, we have achieved state-of-the-art performances with only a base-size model, hence demonstrating the effectiveness of our approach.

 ## Installation 🛠